xbielikd/FuzzyOWL2/README.md

 In installation process we will be asked to choose which java we want to use- select JDK 8u181.

+In some cases is needed to add newer version of felix framework.
+Download from https://felix.apache.org/documentation/downloads.html

+Add into bin folder newer version.

 - FuzzyOWL2: